typerefinery-ai/typerefinery-websight/docs/flow/flow-service.md

         // ...
 HTTP POST request ...
     }
 ```
-- **Metadata synchronization** – When a flow is updated, metadata is first saved via `/fapi/stream_save/`, then the full flow definition (including content) is updated via `/flow/update`.
+- **Metadata synchronization** – When a flow is updated, metadata is first saved via `/flow/save/` (FastAPI proxy), then the full flow definition (including content) is updated via `/flow/update` (FastAPI proxy).
 This ensures metadata changes are reflected immediately while preserving flow content managed in Flow Designer.
 - **Source of truth** – After initial flow creation, the Flow service becomes the source of truth for flow content.
 Updates from the CMS merge metadata changes into the existing flow definition fetched from `/fapi/streams_export/{id}/`, preserving any manual changes made in Flow Designer.

 ### HTTP and Retry Helpers